The Patent Application Process

 Most applicants use a patent agent

-Many people and companies that apply for patents use a registered patent agent.
-Once you have chosen an agent, our office will talk with them directly.
+Most people and companies that apply for patents employ registered patent agents to prepare their patent applications and represent them before the Patent Office.
+Once you have chosen an agent, our office will only communicate with them directly.
 Therefore, if you have questions about the process and how it works, you should talk to your agent.

-Our fee arrangement has been in place since January 1, 2004.
-For more information on fees, please read our Manual of Patent Office Practice (MOPOP), Chapter 25: Tariff of Fees.
+Our fee structure has been in place since January 1, 2004.
+For more information on fees, please read our Manual of Patent Office Practice (MOPOP), Chapter 10: Fees.

-Once our office gives you a patent, you have the right to stop others from manufacturing, using or selling your invention in Canada.
-This right begins from the filing date up to a maximum of 20 years from that date (see section 44 of the Patent Act for more information).
+Once you have been granted a patent, you have the right to stop others from manufacturing, using or selling your invention in Canada.
+This right begins from the filing date up to a maximum of 20 years from that date (section 44 of the Patent Act).

 The time it takes varies